Annick Ménardo 2006

 Family: woody, oriental

-Notes: olibanum, orris, pink pepper, guaiac wood, benzoin, coriander, copaiba balsam, patchouli, white musk
+Notes: frankincense, orris, pink pepper, guaiac wood, benzoin, coriander, copaiba balsam, patchouli, white musk

 Period: The haute cuisine years